-On the first Friday of each month, students will attend Mass in the High School Chapel ~ or in school due to inclement weather.
-Family members are invited to join the students for the Liturgy (unless prevented by COVID-19).
+On the first Friday of each month, students will attend Mass in the High School Chapel \sim or in school due to inclement weather.
+Family members are invited to join the students for the Liturgy.

 On some Fridays, as stated on the calendar, there is early dismissal and a Faculty Meeting.
 On those Fridays, dismissal is at 12:00 noon.